GkChris/pathdoras-box/README.md

-**Pathtool**
+**gkchris-pathdoras-box**

-***Guide***
+***About the pathtool***

-Given a root folder, the tool creates a txt file -name: paths.txt- with the paths of all js childs.
+Given a root folder, the tool creates a txt file *name: paths.txt*.
+If the file already exists, the new records will be appended to the existing file instead of overwriting.
-Function contains a promise that returns true.
+The function returns a promise, resolve true when finished.
-Import the {pathtool} function and assign the root folder as a parameter.
+Import the *pathtool* function and pass the root folder as a parameter.

 ```Javascript
 const {pathtool} = require('gkchris-pathdoras-box');